 Authors Sacha Black and Orna Ross look at what it means for authors to think long term.
 When you start out in indie publishing, it’s hard to think past the mountainous goal of just publishing your first book.
 But thinking long term is what transforms the ability to write words into a prosperous business.

 My ALLi author guest this week is Amy Rivers, who writes crime thrillers and mysteries that are very much based on real people and events.
 Amy's writing is infused with her lifelong curiosity over what makes people do the things they do, which can take her writing into very dark places.
 Although her books are fiction, they are never gratuitous or exploitative.
 Here's how Amy came to write her unique blend of reality-based fiction.

-How do I manage my privacy as an author?
-Our #AskALLi Member Q&A is hosted by Michael La Ronn and ALLi Director, Orna Ross, and this month they'll be answering this question and more.
+Why do I need an author website?
+Our #AskALLi Member Q&A is hosted by Michael La Ronn and ALLi Director Orna Ross, and this month they'll be answering this question and more.

 My ALLi author guest this week is Helen Baggott, a UK-based author and editor whose love of history drives her unique books that feature historic postcards as a way to tell the story of individuals.
 And, to her delight, some of the descendants of those she has featured have contacted her.
 Helen is also an editor who has advice for writers in these stressful times.
 But first, I'll let Helen tell her story.

 Artificial Intelligence is rapidly moving into the realm of writing with natural language generation (NLG) tools that encompass freelance writing and content creation, advertising and marketing copy, and creative works like novels and nonfiction books, poetry, and screenplays.